 - BAD LOANS: The RBI has long tried to get state lenders to recognize soured loans, particularly to the power sector.
 According to Bloomberg Opinion’s Andy Mukherjee, the Modi government hasn’t exactly cooperated.
-It even recently appointed an RBI critic to the bank’s board who, two years ago, suggested Western-educated elites wanted to weaken Indian lenders by forcing them to come clean so that they could be sold to foreigners.
+It even recently appointed an RBI critic to the bank’s board who in a speech last week criticized globalization and chided the monetary authority for being too tough in its efforts to get rid of bad debts.
+Two years ago, he suggested Western-educated elites wanted to weaken Indian lenders by forcing them to come clean so that they could be sold to foreigners.

 - DEADBEATS: The central bank has been leaning on bank managers to cut off “willful defaulters” -- borrowers who have stopped servicing their debt even though they have the ability to pay.
 This year it introduced rules forcing lenders to declare a borrower delinquent as soon as payments were a day late.
 Government and power company officials have lobbied against the rules, and in September the top court temporarily halted legal proceedings against some power producers declared delinquent.